DallasDBI/DBI_Git_Tutorial/README.md

 again.
 You may optionally enter in a passphrase into the next prompt, or simply hit enter twice to move on.
-If you choose to use a passphrase, you will need to enter this passphrase anytime you interact with GitHub from Git Bash.
-Refer to GitHub’s [SSH documentation](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/working-with-ssh-key-passphrases) pages for details and workarounds.
+If you choose to use a passphrase, you will need to enter this passphrase anytime you interact with GitHub from G. Refer to GitHub’s [SSH documentation](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/working-with-ssh-key-passphrases) pages for details and workarounds.